 - It’s time for the pressure cooking function.

 I think short cooking times are best when it comes to noodles.
-Egg noodles just need 2 minutes on high pressure and others like these are good with 3.
+Egg noodles just need 2 minutes on high pressure with quick released pressure.
+Others like these are good with 3.
 If you like al dente then stick to 2 as well.

 - Use a quick release or else noodles will become way too soft.